AWS DynamoDB with Lambda: A Powerful Serverless Combination

 To make the Lambda function accessible via HTTP, set up an API Gateway:

-Define resources and methods (e.g., POST, GET, PUT, DELETE) that correspond to the Lambda function.
+3. Define which resources exist and the methods (POST, GET, PUT, DELETE, etc) that will be associated with this Lambda function.

-Deploy the API and test it using a tool like Postman.
+4. Test that API by deploying it through a tool like Postman.

 Conclusion